• Skip to content

 Top 10 new features of AirPods Pro (vs AirPods 2)

-Top 10 new features of AirPods ProAirPods Pro is the lastest wireless earbuds offered by Apple.
+Top 10 new features of AirPods ProAirPods Pro are the latest wireless earbuds offered by Apple.
 It complements AirPods 2 in the high-end market with some useful new features.

 Please note, the direct competitor to AirPods Pro is Sony WF-1000XM3, which offers better noise-cancelling and better audio quality (at $229).
 Samsung Galaxy Buds Live offers similar features with a lower price tag.
-Samsung Gallaxy Buds+ offers better battery life and cheaper price.
-Jabra Elite Sport offers a heart rate monitor and a companion workout app (Jabra Sport Life).
+Samsung Galaxy Buds+ offers better battery life and a lower price.
+Jabra Elite Sport offers a heart rate monitor (AirPods Pro 3 now offer a heart rate sensor) and a companion workout app (Jabra Sport Life).

 AirPods 3 (2021), the successor of AirPods 2, is the cheap alternative to AirPods Pro without active noise cancelling and transparency mode, as explained in this post.